 As for Ciampino, most people tend to take a taxi, or one of the inexpensive buses, SIT or Terravision, to get into Rome center, and the pass does not include these as free transportation (it does sometimes offer small discounts on these buses.)

 I am not sure these passes are that much of a bargain.
 They don't save you a lot of money and as for time-saving, there are other ways to avoid the lines at the Coliseum and the Vatican Museums.

 It does come in a nice package, the map is great, and it can be convenient just for avoiding the queue at the Coliseum alone.
-But money-wise, unless you are planning a pretty intense, whirlwind visit to Rome's museums and monuments in a 2-3 day period, it is probably not a good deal.
+But money-wise, unless you are planning a pretty intense, whirlwind visit to Rome's museums and monuments in a 2-3 day period, it is probably not a big savings.